Q. Does the Civil Practice Act apply to cases tried in the Business

 A. No.

-Q. How is the Business Court more efficient for business cases?
+Q. How is the Business Case Division more efficient for business cases?

-A. The Business Court Judges all have experience with and training in
+A. The Business Case Division Judges all have experience with and training in business cases.

-business cases.
-Additionally, by utilizing Senior Judges, who only
+Additionally, by utilizing Senior Judges, who only hear Business Case Division cases, and Active Judges, who block time

-Q. Can the Business Court Judges grant temporary restraining
+Q. Can the Business Case Division Judges grant temporary restraining

 orders or exercise other powers in equity?

 A. Yes.
-The Business Court Judges have all of the power and
+The Business Case Division Judges have all of the power and

 authority of any Superior Court Judge.

-Q. How do I transfer a case to the Business Court?
+Q. How do I transfer a case to the Business Case Division?

 A. Please see "Transferring Cases" on the "General Information" page.

-Q. I am thinking about transferring my case to Business Court,
+Q. I am thinking about transferring my case to the Business Case Division,

 but want to know how cases are reviewed so I don’t “waste” my time